 Does mouth breathing affect facial development?

 Yes, particularly in developing children.
-In our clinic, we have observed the effects of chronic mouth breathing on facial development, which may result in elongated features and misaligned teeth.
-Taking early action can help avert these growth concerns and promote healthy facial development.
+Chronic mouth breathing may result in elongated features and misaligned teeth.
+Taking early action can help avert these growth concerns and promote healthy facial bone and tooth development.

 What are the most effective treatments for mouth breathing?